 To promote the soft skills and competencies you developp in a global assignment,

-Impact Group will animate a workshop on the 6th of October,
+Impact Group will animate a workshop on September 16th 2021,

 Don't miss it, join us at Absolutely Talented!